davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v002 assesses the 1-card redraws assuming no replacement
 * AdditionalCoding_v002 assesses the 2-card redraws assuming no replacement
 * AdditionalCoding_v002 assesses the combined impact of 1-card draws and 2-card redraws both assuming no replacement

+### Expansions week of 05-SEP-2016
+* AdditionalCoding_v002 assesses the 3-card redraws assuming no replacement